alantanlc/spring-test-writer/README.md

 Then, a brilliant idea came to mind (if I say so myself, lol).

-I could come up with a script to generate the test files and test methods to speed up the test writing process.

-Even better if the automatically generated test cases could cover 100% lines of the test method without any fault!
+Write a script to scan for java classes and generate test files and methods.
+A bonus if the automatically generated test cases could run and provide 100% covereage without any correction.

-And so the 'Spring Test Writer' was born.

 ## How To Run

 TODO

-## Requirements Overview
+## Components Overview

-1. Generate test files and classes
-1. Declare variables
-1. Generate test methods
+1. FileScanner: Scans for `.java` files from a given directory
+1. ClassFileParser: Parses `.java` file content into a `ClassFile` Object
-1. Implement test methods
+1. TestFileGenerator: Generates test file from a `ClassFile` object

+## FileScanner

+Scan for `.java` files from a given directory

-## Generate Test Files
+## ClassFileParser

-Steps:
+1. Load content of `.java` file
+1. Identify package
+1. Identify class name
+1. Scan for member variables

-1. Scan repository in 'src' folder for classes '.java' files
+1. Scan for methods

+### Identify package

+1. package code must be the first non-empty line in content
-1. Create test file in 'test' folder with the same package path
+1. line begins with keyword `package`, followed by the package path and ends with a semicolon

-    - e.g. found 'src/com/example/Hello world.java' so created 'test/com/example/HelloWorldTest.java'
-1. Annotate class with '@RunWith(SpringJUnit4ClassRunner.class)'
+### Identify class name

+TODO

+### Scan for member variables

+TODO

+### Scan for methods

+TODO

+## TestFileGenerator

-1. If test file already exists, then skip file creation
+1. Create test file

-## Declare Variables

-Steps
+1. Generate code

+### Create test file

+TODO

+### Generate code

+1. Generate package code
 1. Generate imports
+1. Generate `@RunWith(SpringJUnit4ClassRunner.class)` annotation
+1. Generate class
 1. Generate member variables
+1. Generate test methods

 ### Generate Imports